A little history bout the Moon’s dark side

 The only solution we can come up with is there is a thickness between the crust of the near side and crust of the far side.
 The backside must be so thick that lava may not be, Able to come up through them and erupt out onto .
 The surface.
 Instead on the front side where the crust is very thin and lava can easily come up through, The cracks and flow out onto the surface said by a NASA member.

 NASA gives a credible explanation

 NASA research shows that the crust on the far side of the moon is 30 miles thicker than the near side.
 Now the question is why is so, why is the crust on the far side is so thick.
 NASA gives a credible explanation of this, that is the impact of Thea could have made two moons not one.
 According to the giant impact theory, 4.5 billion years ago there were two moons in the orbit of the earth.
 The smaller moon gradually followed its larger sibling and eventually .
 The two moons mushed together and the smaller moon covered the far side of the larger moon.

 New research gives some interesting facts about the mysterious asymmetry between the far and near side of the moon

-Experts from the Earth life science institute (ELSI) at Tokyo institute of technology, the university of Florida, The Carnegie institution for science, Towson University, NASA Johnson space center and the university of New Mexico participated in the study.
-The new research suggests that this is because radioactive elements were distributed not uniquely.
+Experts from the Earth life science institute (ELSI) at Tokyo institute of technology the university of Florida.
+The Carnegie institution for science Towson University NASA Johnson space center.
+And the university of New Mexico participated in the study.
+The new research suggests that this is Because radioactive elements distributed not uniquely.
 In particular regions the moon’s near side have concentration of radioactive elements like Uranium and Thorium unlike anywhere else on the moon.
 Thorium is highly correlated with other radioactive elements (Heat producing).